-If you’re Jewish and not a believer in Jesus and you’ve ended up on this page, you may wonder what the idea of “Jews for Jesus” is all about.
-In that case, be sure to visit our publication ISSUES, giving the perspective of Jewish believers in Jesus on a variety of topics.
+If you’re Jewish and not a believer in Jesus, you may wonder what kind of Jewish people have embraced Jesus as the Messiah, and how or why they did so.
+In that case, please visit our publication ISSUES, where you’ll find perspectives of Jewish believers in Jesus on a variety of topics.

 As we start the year with fresh hope, it seems like the odds are stacked against us.
 According to a recent U.S. News & World Report study, eighty percent of New Year’s resolutions are bound to fail.
 Even in light of that number, I’m not a cynic—I’m an optimist.
 But my hope is grounded in […]